-This article presents new taxonomy for the classification of space domain awareness regions.
-The new taxonomy will enable a spatial division of the national SDA mission portfolio, with specific regions corresponding to compounding distances from Earth and multiple SDA mission subsets including space traffic management, space control, lunar and Earth-Moon Lagrange point surveillance, space weather observation, and planetary defense.
+The new taxonomy will also enable a spatial division of the national orbital mission portfolio, with specific regions corresponding to compounding distances from Earth and multiple SDA mission subsets including space traffic management, space control, lunar and Earth-Moon Lagrange point surveillance, space weather observation, and planetary defense.
+Inevitably, the EM-Sys taxonomy is set in place to shape US space strategy and how particular regions of space may be viewed to have varying benefits in the context of SDA.
+Space law considerations must also be mentioned to obtain a sense of international legality with using and possibly saturating these regions of interest.
+Accordingly, the article includes a discussion on space law, patentability, and property rights of orbits and trajectories.